s-xiang/git-meta/README.md

 To prevent name partitionnig in sub-repos, you must either add sub-repos with absolute URLs, or configure your server-side environment so that forked sub-repo URLs automatically redirect to the single sub-repo URL.

+In the remainder of this document we refer to partitions simply as "forks" for simplicity and due to the prevalence of that term.

+To summarize, forking a mono-repo means forking the meta-repo of the mono-repo.
+We never fork sub-repos,

 ### Synthetic-Meta-Refs